aakarshanbasubhardwaj/potential-octo-potato/README.md

 * Display app showing **Now Showing** and **Next Up** movies.
 * Automatically refreshes based on backend schedule data.

+### 5. PoP Player

+* An application designed for media automation.
+* Select the screeen you want to watch the media on.
+* Play a background music until you are ready to start the show.
+* Fetch the scheduled show from the backend and display the poster as a placeholder until the show starts.
+* Fetch latest trailers from YouTube to stream before the show starts.
+* Open and configure the media streaming tool of your choice.

 ## Features

 * Automatic data refresh from TMDB once every 24 hours.